TrogonStack/aipm/docs/tutorials/getting-started.md

 # Getting Started with aipm

 A hands-on tutorial to get you started with aipm in 15 minutes.
+Works with both **Cursor** and **Claude Code**!

 ## Prerequisites

 - `aipm` installed ([Installation Guide](../../INSTALLATION.md))
 - A project directory (we'll create one for testing)
+- Either Cursor or Claude Code (aipm auto-detects which one you're using)

 ## Part 1: Verify Installation